 TV stations must move frequencies at different times as required by the FCC so viewers using an antenna may need to rescan their televisions again when other stations announce rescan dates.

 Plan to rescan to stay connected to WMYD.
-For more information visit TV20Detroit.com or go to TVAnswers.org , a viewer resource provided by the National Association of Broadcasters.
+For more information, visit TV20Detroit.com or go to TVAnswers.org, a viewer resource provided by the National Association of Broadcasters.
 The site features the latest news and information on the station changes nationwide along with step-by-step instructions for rescanning.
+You can also call 888-225-5322 and press "6" to speak with someone from the FCC help line.